 Since our visit was in early March — just as the robins had begun to make their gradual reappearance and a thin layer of snow was still on the ground — we weren’t able to have a grand tour of Margie’s extensive Possum Hollow Gardens.
 We’re certainly looking forward to a tour later this summer to see all the potential art in full bloom.

-As part of our year-long collaboration, you’ll get a grand sampling of Margie’s work in a special exhibit at the concert venue.
-We also plan to have Margie and her saxophone on stage with us for our September concert.
+As part of our spring collaboration, you’ll get a grand sampling of Margie’s work in a special exhibit at the concert venue.
 Stay tuned for more details!

 Saturday, May 27th, at 7:30pm